-A key focus of our work is making Gladstone a great place for our employees to live and grow with their families.
-This starts in addressing the primary areas of need such as health and childcare.
-Investing in these core areas improves retention, which attracts high-calibre employees and decreases our operating costs.
-Ultimately, it allows us to deliver better returns for our shareholders Rio Tinto and Rusal.
+A key focus of our work is making Gladstone a great place for our employees and our neighbours to live and grow with their families.
+This starts in addressing the primary areas of need such as health and local business development.

 The Rio Tinto Community Fund was established in 2002.
-The QAL General Manager is a board member of this Fund and the Manager – Community Relations Gladstone is the executive officer.
+The QAL General Manager is currently the chair of this Fund.
 The Rio Tinto Community Fund invests in long term areas of need in Gladstone which can make a difference in a sustainable way without creating dependency.
 This is achieved through building knowledge, engaging the right stakeholders and developing solutions in partnership with community.

-In addition to the Community Fund, Rio Tinto through QAL and Yarwun also have a sponsorship and donations program.
-Through these programmes, Rio Tinto Yarwun and QAL support community-based projects that can make a difference in a sustainable way without creating dependency, and promote active partnerships at a local level that are based on mutual commitment, trust and openness.
+Rio Tinto Community Fund, QAL and Yarwun also have a separate sponsorship and donations program.
+Through this programs, QAL supports community-based projects that can make a difference in a sustainable way, and promotes active partnerships at a local level that are based on mutual benefit for the organisation and wider community.

-If you would like to read more about our Sponsorship and Donation programmes, please go to https://communityinvestment.riotinto.com/operation/gladstone.
+If you would like to read more about our Sponsorship and Donation programs, please go to visit the information page.

-To achieve our vision of being the local community’s industry partner of choice we understand that effective communication, consultation and engagement with our stakeholders must be part of the way we work.
-We will consult with any individuals, organisations and groups that are affected or interested in our business activities.
+We understand that effective communication, consultation and engagement with our stakeholders must be part of the way we work.
+We will consult with individuals, organisations and groups that are affected or interested in our business activities.

-To ensure we engage our stakeholders effectively we actively listen to any concerns or suggestions and consider ways in which we can drive continuous improvement in what we do.
-Proactive engagement does not mean we will necessarily always agree to everything but it does involve a considered approach and response that takes concerns of our stakeholders on board.
+We actively listen to any concerns or suggestions and consider ways in which we can drive continuous improvement in what we do.
+Proactive engagement does not mean we will necessarily always agree on everything but it does involve a considered approach and response that takes concerns of our stakeholders on board.

-Complaints and disputes are common in community life, whether induced by external or intercommunity issues.
-Inevitably, communities will have cause to complain about the unintended impacts of operations, such as dust, noise, odour and alkali.
+Complaints and concerns are common in community life, whether induced by external or intercommunity issues.
+We continually strive to minimise the impact of our operations on our community, however we are aware at times we may impact outside our boundary on dust, noise, odour and alkali.

-We aim to proactively resolve complaints and disputes rather than allowing community issues to escalate.
-We will (wherever possible) deal with complaints in person, investigate and aim to address the issue at the root cause and provide feedback and assurances to the complainant to prevent the issue reoccurring.
+We aim to proactively resolve complaints and disputes rather than allowing community issues to remain unaddressed.
+We will (wherever possible) liaise with community members in person, investigate their concerns and aim to address the issue at the root cause before providing feedback and assurances to prevent the issue reoccurring.
 To read our Community Complaint Procedure, click here.